Eremenko's conjecture, wandering Lakes of Wada, and maverick points: Introduction

+Ideas introduced to study the escaping set have had significant impact also outside of transcendental dynamics; for example, techniques from~\cite{rrrs11} and~\cite{rempe09} were applied by Dudko and Lyubich~\cite{dudkolyubichmandelbrot} to achieve progress on the question of local connectivity of the Mandelbrot set, while quasiconformal folding has led to new results on the geometry of Riemann surfaces~\cite{bishoprempetriangles}.

-The conjecture has been confirmed in a number of cases; see~\cite{schleicherzimmer03,rippon-stallard05,rempe07b,ripponstallard13,osborneetal19,nicksetal21} and \cite[Theorem~1.2]{rrrs11}.
-On the other hand, stronger versions have been disproved; see \cite[Theorem~1.1]{rrrs11} and~\cite[Theorem~1.6]{arclike}.
-It is known that for an entire function $f$, $\I(f)\cup \{\infty\}$ is always connected~\cite{rippon-stallard11}, and that unbounded connected components are dense in $\I(f)$~\cite{rippon-stallard05}, but Eremenko's conjecture itself has remained open despite considerable research efforts.
-We resolve it in the negative by providing a wide range of counterexamples.
+Eremenko's conjecture has been confirmed in a number of cases, while stronger versions have been disproved.
+In addition to the results already referred to above, we mention~\cite{schleicherzimmer03,rempe07b,ripponstallard13,osborneetal19,nicksetal21} and~\cite[Theorem~1.6]{arclike}.
+On the other hand, it is known that for an entire function $f$, $\I(f)\cup \{\infty\}$ is always connected~\cite{rippon-stallard11}, and that unbounded connected components are dense in $\I(f)$~\cite{rippon-stallard05}.
+Moreover, there is a \emph{quasiregular} map $f\colon\C\to\C$ such that $\overline{\I(f)}$ has bounded components \cite{quasiregularescaping}, in contrast to the entire case.
+So the problem is not of a purely topological nature.

+The above results show that any counterexample to Eremenko's conjecture has to be quite subtle, and explain why it has remained open until now despite considerable research efforts.
+In this article, we overcome these difficulties and resolve the conjecture in the negative, constructing a wide range of counterexamples.
 Recall that a compact set $X\subseteq \C$ is \emph{full} if $\C\setminus X$ is connected.

-\begin{thm}[Counterexamples to Eremenko's conjecture] Let $X\subset\C$ be a non-empty full and connected compact set.
+\begin{thm}[Counterexamples to Eremenko's conjecture] Let $X\subseteq\C$ be a non-empty full and connected compact set.
 Then there exists a transcendental entire function $f$ such that $X$ is a connected component of $\I(f)$. \end{thm}